Discrete turn strategies emerge in information-limited navigation: Navigation in three or more dimensions

-We then turn to the question of how unsigned steering should be generalized to 3 dimensions.
+We then turn to the question of how the even steering solutions in 2 dimensions should be generalized to 3 dimensions.
 Consider the degree of deviation of the current heading $\bm{n}$ from the target heading $\bm{r}$, which can be quantified by the angle $\theta$ between them such that $\bm{n}\cdot\bm{r}=\cos\theta$.
 To parameterize $\bm{n}$ we require two angles, $\theta$ (the angle between the heading and the target), and $\phi$ the perpendicular angle with respect to which we expect the problem to be symmetric.
 Now suppose that the strategy $\bm{\mu}$ can only depend on the value of $\bm{n}\cdot\bm{r}$, or equivalently on $\cos\theta$.
 What is the optimal strategy under this constraint?

 In two dimensions the agent was pinned to a plane, and could thus choose to steer left or right even without knowledge of which direction pointed towards the target direction.
 In three dimensions, however, this no longer makes sense, since the agent can roll freely around the heading vector $\bm{n}$.
 We thus treat the steering capabilities of the agent as applying a steering force in a vector direction $\bm{f}$ which is perpendicular to $\bm{n}$, such that $\bm{\mu}=\bm{f} \,g(\theta)$ for some scalar function $g(\theta)$ which we require to be even.